-All leaves granted under this Section shall require prior approval of the Human Resources Division.
+All leaves granted under this Section shall require prior approval of the Director of Labor Relations and Employment Law or his/her designee.
 Requests for unpaid leaves of absence for the purpose of attending Union conventions must be made at least seven (7) days in advance of such conventions.